 On the ride home my belly felt kind of weird poking through the new hole in the brace.
 It was a very strange feeling but fortunately it didn’t last very long.
 We were going to stop at the pharmacy to fill the prescription for my oral antibiotic that I would need to take for the next two or three days.
 I also wanted to get those pain pills just in case.
 I was not going to fill the Flomax substitute medication because I was going back to the Flomax.
 Unfortunately the Walgreens at 38th and High School Road was closed for Memorial Day.
 The sign in the window said there was one open at 16th and Meridian.
 We decided I could do without filling the prescriptions for another day.
 That was a decision I would later regret.

 According to this post on Facebook we didn’t get home until about 5:45 Monday evening.
-They had sent us home with a couple of one liter bottles of the using liquid and a syringe to do the feeding.
+They had sent us home with a couple of one liter bottles of the nutritional liquid and a syringe to do the feeding.
 Dad’s first attempt at doing it was uneventful.

 DVR Damage Assessment